blockscout/blockscout-rs/multichain-search/README.md

 Basically, it aggregates responses from all blockscout instances, and combines them into convenient form.

-Backend is written in rust lang
+Backend is written in rust

-Fronttned is wriiten in react and nextjs
+Frontend is written in react and nextjs